Villarrica, Paraguay: Demographics

-The influx of European immigrants the city received in the late 19th century constituted a significant part of the ethnic make up of Villarrica until the second Paraguayan Civil War in 1947.
-After this conflict the number of European-descended people started to shrink rapidly due to emigration to Asuncion and Argentina, decreasing birth rates among the Europeans, increasing birth-rates of the locals and mixed-unions with the already majoritary population with significant Indigenous and Sub-Saharian African ancestry.
-By the end of the 20th century the racial make up of Villarrica was virtually identical to the one of Paraguay having over 90% of racially mixed residents who prefer to speak Jopara and Guarani over plain Spanish.
+The influx of European immigrants the city received in the late 19th century constituted a significant part of the ethnic makeup of Villarrica until the second Paraguayan Civil War in 1947.
+After this conflict the number of European-descended people started to shrink rapidly due to emigration to Asuncion and Argentina, decreasing birth rates among the Europeans, increasing birth-rates of the locals, and mixed-unions with the already majority population with significant Indigenous and Sub-Saharian African ancestry.
+By the end of the 20th century, the racial makeup of Villarrica was virtually identical to the one of Paraguay, having over 90% of racially mixed residents who prefer to speak Jopara and Guarani over plain Spanish.